sharetribe/sharetribe/README.md

 ### Advanced settings

 * Default configuration settings are in `config/config.default.yml`.
 If you need to change these, we recommend creating a `config/config.yml` file to override these values.
 You can also set configuration values to environment variables.
-* It's not recommended to server static assets from a Rails server in production.
+* It's not recommended to serve static assets from a Rails server in production.
 Instead, you should serve assets from Amazon S3 or use an Apache/Nginx server.
 In this case, you'll need to set the value of `serve_static_assets_in_production` to `false`.

 ## Payments